Uninett/Howitz/README.rst

     $ source howitzvenv/bin/activate
     $ pip install -e .

+Tip:

     Howitz is deeply dependent on the library ``zinolib``.
 When developing Howitz, it might be prudent to add zinolib manually to the virtualenv by downloading the source, entering the directory and running ``pip install -e .``.
 This will make it very easy to switch between versions and branches of zinolib.

 Run in development-mode
 -----------------------